-There are hundreds of thousands Plugins for WooCommercefor every conceivable purpose.
-It is not so easy to estimate the quality of the extensions.
-We present the most important tools that you need for common shop projects.
+There are hundreds of thousands of plug-ins for WooCommercefor every conceivable purpose.
+It is not easy to assess the quality of the extensions.
+We present the most important WooCommerce plugins that you need for common shop projects.
 But also free alternatives.

-The variety of Plugins for WordPress and WooCommerce is a great advantage.
-You don't have to hire developers or an agency for every special function in your shop.
-In many cases, existing solutions can also be adapted with relatively little effort so that they meet your specific needs.
+The variety of plugins for WordPress and WooCommerce is a great advantage.
+This means you don't have to hire developers or an agency for every special function in your shop.
+In many cases, existing solutions can be adapted with relatively little effort so that they meet your specific needs.

-But whether an extension is actually of high quality, or even represents a security risk, sometimes only becomes apparent at second glance.
-This is especially true if it is offered free of charge.
-For example on the largest marketplace WordPress .org.
-Because despite many a free solution that works well and stably: There is not to the same extent a personal contact person or support available, as it should be the case with paid Plugins .
+But whether an extension is actually of high quality or even represents a security risk sometimes only becomes apparent at second glance.
+This is especially true if it is offered free of charge, for example on the biggest marketplace WordPress.org.
+Because despite many a free solution that works well and stably, support is not available to the same extent as it should be with paid plugins.

 You can spot high-quality plugins by looking out for these signs:

 - Number and type of ratings on WordPress.org or trading places like codecanyon.net

 - Response time and quality of responses in the developer's support forums (or also on WordPress.org)

 - Number of downloads

 - Support in your language, ideally from a local support team

 - How quickly are updates rolled out after a WordPress or WooCommerce update?